phalcon/documentation/docs/api/phalcon_http.md

 ): bool;
 ```

-Check if HTTP method match any of the passed methods
+Return if the current HTTP method matches any of the passed methods

 #### `isOptions()` { #httprequestinterface-isoptions }